Qwerty Sonata

 I like it the most when we harmonise together –

-An orchestra of typists, filling up the page.
+An orchestra of typists, filling the page.